asim90m/test_ubc_sg/README.md

 ### Future features that I won't work on but you could:
 - Making both both AI and Py run on the same Python version.
 This would simplify the pipeline configuration, and would also make straight up running the code easier.
 It's unlikely to be possible because of the machine learning versions though.
-- Downloading and uploading from Imgur as an option.
+- Uploading to Imgur for the output
 - Trying [DeepMosaics](https://github.com/HypoX64/DeepMosaics) instead of DeepCreamyPy
 - Getting the pictures to be in the top level of the artifacts instead of 2 folders in (Py/decensor_output/*.png currently).
+- Migrating to Github for Github actions
 # Troubleshooting
 If you see an error message like "bin/bash killed ###", the runner probably ran out of RAM.
 If it's a shared runner, not much can be done about that.